Table of contents

-We made all necessary arrangements satisfactorily.
-We hired a big boat which had the capacity to carry nearly twenty persons.
+We made all the necessary arrangements satisfactorily.
+We hired a big boat which had the capacity to carry nearly twenty people.
 There were three boatmen with us.
 We took a video camera too.
 It was decided that we would start our journey in the morning on the second day of the vacation.

 At 7a.m. on the scheduled date we four friends started for Dhaka sadarghat from our school hostel.
 We had arrived sadarghat at 7.30 a.m. and saw that our boatman had been waiting for us.
 The boat was in tip top condition and also neat and clean.
 After some time we got into the boat and it began to row to our destination.

 The weather was fine and the sky was clear.
 The sun was shining brightly.
 The river was full to the brim.
 The wind was blowing in our favour.
 Our boat began to move fast.
 Many boats, trawlers, motor launches and steamers were flying on the river.
 Our boatmen were skilled enough to avoid collision.
 Gentle breeze was blowing and small waves were beating against our boat with sweet murmuring sound.
 We had taken our musical instruments so we sang several vatially songs.